Shift 5 – From More Programs to More Mission Fields

 - equipping every disciple to discovery their primary influencing style from Ephesians 4 and encourage them to appreciate all the others as necessary.

 Exponential has created a Made for More FREE resource kit to help your team take a deeper dive into these six shifts and equip you to apply them in your local context.
-Our hope is that you’ll download it, watch the videos and begin this study with your team in preparation for Exponential 2019, March 4-7 in Orlando, where you’ll join 5,000 other multiplication leaders as we walk through Ephesians and discover God’s design for His Church.
 Next time, we’ll unpack our sixth and final shift: From More Strategy…to More Surrender.